abletech/use_case_pattern/README.md

 A module that helps you to implement the Use Case design pattern.

+This pattern is widely used by the teams at Abletech.
+We were first introduced to this pattern by Shevaun Coker at RubyConf AU 2015 in Melbourne, Australia.
+You can read more about this pattern in her blog post A [Case for Use Cases](http://webuild.envato.com/blog/a-case-for-use-cases/), and also in the [video of the presentation](https://rubyconf.eventer.com/rubyconf-australia-2015-1223/a-case-for-use-cases-by-shevaun-coker-1734) that she gave.

 ## Installation

 Add this line to your application's Gemfile: